Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: Topological Equivariance

-In Section 3.4 of the main manuscript, we introduce a Siamese shift-equivariance objective to natively govern the diffusion process.
-In this section, we first provide the formal mathematical proof that this objective strictly bounds the generative denoising process to the continuous $S^1$ manifold.
-Subsequently, we detail our highly efficient, memory-saving implementation of this mathematical concept via positional encoding manipulation.
+The main paper introduces a Siamese shift-equivariance objective for Topologically Equivariant Generation (TEG) that natively governs the diffusion process.
+Here we analyze the conditions under which this objective yields shift-equivariant denoising on the $S^1$ boundary, and then describe our memory-efficient implementation via positional-encoding manipulation.